Russian replenishment ship Berezina: Operations

 In 1985, Berezina returned to the Shipyard named after 61 Communards for repairs and modernization.
 After shipyard work was completed, Berezina was sent to the Mediterranean Sea.
 On 14 May 1986, Berezina collided with the steamship Capitan Soroka in fog near Istanbul and was damaged on the port side, down to the waterline.
-After the collision, the ship returned to Nikolaev for repairs until 1987.
+After the collision, the ship returned to Mykolaiv for repairs until 1987.
 On 18 February 1991, Berezina deployed to the Mediterranean Sea for the final time, returning to Sevastopol on 30 August 1991.
 During the ship's career, Berezina deployed 9 times and travelled about 95000 nmi.
-After the fall of the Soviet Union, Russian Naval activity declined and Berezina was no longer needed for fleet operations and underway replenishment.
+After the fall of the Soviet Union, Russian naval activity declined and Berezina was no longer needed for fleet operations and underway replenishment.
 In 1996, the ship's armaments were removed.
-She was sponsored by the city of Zelenograd (1995-1997).
+She was sponsored by the city of Zelenograd (1995–1997).
 In March 2002, the ship was sold for scrapping.
 Berezina was scrapped at Aliağa, Turkey, 9 April 2003.